Internships

 - NASA Virtual Student Informational Session – loads of great tips for applicants

 - General Tips: Start with a document saved for assistance with a spelling and grammar check.
 Skills, etc. can then be updated as you move through the application process.
 Every opportunity is a separate “apply now” action, therefore, save time by having a prepared draft application with prepared text to copy and paste.
+Your profile can now be utilized in each opportunity so you only have to enter this information once.

 - List all computer, technical, soft skills and experiences applicable to the opportunity